 Scientific research in the Department of Anatomy & Neurobiology will focus on advancing knowledge in the fields of anatomy and/or neurobiology.
-Anatomical and/or neurobiological research must be the principal focus of the Masters thesis; however, a student may include education research as a complementary component of the thesis.
+Anatomical and/or neurobiological research must be the principal focus of the masters thesis; however, a student may include education research as a complementary component of the thesis.

 All MS degree students will participate in scientific laboratory research.
-Students are encouraged to spend as much time as possible in a research laboratory during the second semester of the first year of study.
-Students should plan their first research rotation during the month of January before courses begin.
 Students must engage in a minimum combined 40 hours/week of coursework and lab work.